Quicker return to work and your life

-Each neck vertebra or bone in the cervical spinal column has a foramen or tunnel on each side of it through which nerve roots exit the spinal column.
 Cervical foraminal stenosis, then, refers to the constriction or narrowing of a foramina.
-When a foramina becomes too narrow, it can put pressure on the nerve root, causing neck pain and other symptoms.
+When a foramen becomes too narrow, it can result in pressure on the nerve root, causing neck pain and other symptoms.

 The neck pain and stiffness of cervical foraminal stenosis usually develops slowly over many years and may appear intermittently.
 It can be made worse by participating in certain activities or when holding the neck in certain positions.
 Some people live with this condition for years, attributing it to a “strained neck.”
 When the narrowing progresses and puts excessive pressure on the nerve roots, other symptoms such as of numbness, tingling, and weakness may develop.